We may earn money or products from the companies mentioned in this post.

 The actual waterfalls were impressive.
 I had imagined them taller, but it isn’t necessarily the height as much as the sheer amount of water and power cascading down that makes Niagara Falls one of my seven wonders of the United States.
 Overall, I would say it is definitely worth a visit!

 Have you been to Niagara Falls?
-Leave us a comment and let us know what side you prefer to visit!
+Leave us a comment and let us know which side of Niagara Falls, American or.
+Canadian, you prefer to visit!